No767/Kumiko/Community/getting-started-guide.md

     wget -O .env https://raw.githubusercontent.com/No767/Kumiko/dev/.env-docker-example \
     && wget -O docker-compose.yml https://raw.githubusercontent.com/No767/Kumiko/dev/docker-compose-example.yml
     ```

+    Alternatively, you can also use the `setup.sh` script to help with that.

 2. Go ahead and get the access tokens and/or API keys for some of the APIs.
 Here's a list of the services that require API Keys or Access Tokens
     - [Blue Alliance](https://www.thebluealliance.com/apidocs)